Docker Image

 docker build -t repo/name:tag mydocker

-If the build has been successful, image is locally built and needs to be pushed to a registry.
-If you are not logged into the registry, issue docker login registry
+If the build was successful, the image is built locally and needs to be pushed to a registry.
+If you are not logged in to the registry, issue docker login registry', replacing

 docker push repo/name:tag

-must be exactly the same as in build case.
+The `repo/name:tag’ must be exactly the same as in the build case.

 Automated Build

-Automated build can be done using so called CI/CD pipeline.
-Build is done using runner component which is a part of many github/gitlab installation.
-You can utilize gitlab.ics.muni.cz, see GitLab Containers how to do it.
-This gitlab also provides docker registry so once built image can be stored here for using from Kubernetes.
-Registry is public or private depending on the project settings, see GitLab Containers.
+Automated build can be done using a CI/CD pipeline.
+The build is done using the runner component which is part of many github/gitlab installations.
+You can use gitlab.ics.muni.cz, see GitLab Containers how to do it.
+This gitlab also provides docker registry, so once built image can be stored here for use from Kubernetes.
+The registry is public or private depending on the project settings, see GitLab Containers.

-Automated build can be slow, so it is not best option for debugging build process.
+The automated build can be slow, so it is not the best option for debugging the build process.

 Running Docker Images

-It can be useful to run the built image manually before running it on Kubernetes, e.g., checking that all the files are in place, important directories are writable and so on.
-Manual running is fast and has no restriction on privileges.
-However, be careful to run unknown images on own computer.
-To run docker image locally, you need Linux computer with installed docker, see manual build above.
+It can be useful to manually run the built image before running it on Kubernetes, for example to check that all files are in place, important directories are writable, and so on.
+Running it manually is fast and has no privilege restrictions.
+However, be careful about running unknown images on your machine.
+To run a docker image locally, you need a Linux machine with docker installed, see manual build above.

-Local run can be also useful for inspecting image, e.g., for getting UID
+Running locally can also be useful for inspecting the image, for example, to get the UID

-of running user, if it is not known as UID
+of the running user if it is not known, as the UID

 may be needed for running in Kubernetes.

-For testing purposes, you can run docker image using:
+For testing purposes, you can run the Docker image using:

 docker run -it --rm registry/name:tag command